 Many times individuals will make a buoy/marker out of a jug or old fender.

-Do yourself a favor and use caution, there is a reason for the marker, and watch out for a trailing line if its floating free, you don't need something wrapped around your propeller.
+Do yourself a favor and use caution, there is a reason for the marker, and watch out for a trailing line if it's floating free, you don't need something wrapped around your propeller.

 and figure out where you are and what to do.

 I use NOAA chart number 18421, it has an 80,000 scale.
-I prefer this chart because it shows most of the area I like to cruise on one chart.
+I prefer this chart because it shows most of the areas I like to cruise on one chart.
 You may wish to have a larger scale and more charts

 A warning some boaters don't heed,

-Please don't take off anywhere with just your chart plotter or portable gps, iphone, or whatever gadget is popular today.
-You really need to have a hard copy chart or map. (and a compass too) If it just sits rolled up in the corner that's fine.
-You probably don't use your whistle, flares, pfd's, or any number of emergency items either, but you still carry them.
+Please don't take off anywhere with just your chart plotter or portable GPS, iphone, or whatever gadget is popular today.
+You really need to have a hard copy chart or map. (and a compass too) If it just sits rolled up in the corner, that's fine.
+You probably don't use your whistle, flares, PFDs, or any number of emergency items either, but you still carry them.

 Sometimes you can loose track of the little picture when you see only what you want.